 His clear, precise visual language is unique.
 Abstract, surreal-metaphysical aspects are typical.
 In over sixty years, a fascinating, dense body of work consisting of individual motifs, series and illustrated books has been created using a wide variety of Leica cameras.
 Influenced by Dorothea Lange and Robert Frank, whom he assisted in the 1960s, Gibson (born 1939) developed a personal aesthetic based on strong contrasts, graphic precision and visual suggestion through his encounters with European film, literature and music.
 He has published his work in numerous photo books.
 In addition to working as a photographer, Gibson also became an important promoter of artistic photography as a publisher.

 “A photo needs to have something magical about it.
 It is only then that the special atmosphere of the picture invites the viewer to linger.”

 The subjects in his repertoire are very diverse and his style is unmistakable.
-Whether as a chronicler of Germany’s Ruhr District, a globe-trotting travel photographer, a delighted circus-goer, a night-owl travesty photographer, or a lover of espresso coffee – it is easy to recognise Walter Vogel as the chronicler of an era; a classic photo reporter whose experienced eyes and perfect precision produced unforgettable picture motifs.
-With imagery defined by authenticity, precision and an at times sublime sense of humour, Vogel (born 1932) is one of the greatest German Leica photographers of the analogue era.
+Whether as a chronicler of Germany’s Ruhr district, a globe-trotting travel photographer, a delighted circus-goer, a night-owl travesty photographer, or a lover of espresso coffee – it is easy to recognise Walter Vogel as the chronicler of an era; a classic photo reporter whose experienced eyes and perfect precision produced unforgettable picture motifs.
+With an imagery defined by authenticity, precision, and an at times sublime sense of humour, Vogel (born 1932) is one of the greatest German Leica photographers of the analogue era.